 Be sure to also try these Blueberry Lemon Scones that were adapted from this recipe and have an easy lemon glaze drizzled over the top!

-Ingredients Needed to Make Keto Cranberry Orange Scones
+What's in Keto Cranberry Orange Scones

 - Almond Flour